montagejs/montagejs.org/docs/serialization-format.md

  }
  </script>
  <body>
-      <div data-montage-id="loginButton" class="Text">Click to enter</div>
+      <div data-mod-id="loginButton" class="Text">Click to enter</div>
  <body>
 </html>
 ```

 ### Referencing Other Objects
-Often you need to reference one serialized MontageJS object from another object in the same serialization.
+Often you need to reference one serialized Mod object from another object in the same serialization.
 For instance, the serialization might declare a Montage button that you want to reference from the controller (or owner) object in the serialization.

 To reference an element by ID, use the following JSON syntax.
 In this example, _objectLabel_ is the label assigned to the serialized object.